UPDATED JUL 14, 2020

 This neighborhood bar and restaurant may look like your average hipster hot spot, but its extensive vegan menu is anything but ordinary.
 In addition to great entrees, like the Sambal Tofu (house-made sambal, kale, broccoli, collards, edamame, green beans, and brown rice), this Bucktown café offers plant-based bar favorites, too, including fried pickles, vegetarian chili cheese fries, and BBQ seitan.

 Bursting onto the Chicago dining scene in 2017 with vegetarian and vegan options galore, Clever Rabbit is a surefire bet for those looking to partake in clean, simple dishes of good old fashioned greens.
-We’re talking beet, tomato, and lettuce salads straight from the garden (literally — many of the site’s veggies are raw).
+We’re talking beet, tomato, and lettuce salads straight from the garden (literally — many of the veggies are served raw).
 Throw in some heirloom eggplants and veggie-filled flatbreads and you’ve got a recipe for plant-eating bliss.

 Thai food is usually a safe bet for vegans, but Urban Vegan in Lakeview—along with its rebranded sister restaurant, Vegan Plate, in Lincoln Park— take things a step further by offering a wholly vegan Thai menu, complete with some of the best imitation meat you’ll find in Chicago.
 Plus, with its multiple locations and delivery options, you can enjoy cashew nut stir-fry and wonton noodle soup at any time!